mittimi/ComfyUI_mittimiLoadPreset2/README.md

 Outputs each parameter when saved by A1111WebUI.
 As shown in the image, the parameters are saved when connected to the SaveImageWithParamText node.
 See the node description below for details.

+**LoRA and Negpip Support at the Prompt**
+- LoRA
+LoRA supports the A1111WebUI method of writing \<lora:xxx:1.0\>, \<lora:xxx.safetensors:1.0\>, \<lora:folder/xxx:1.0\> in the prompt.
+However, if you want to maintain compatibility with A1111WebUI, \<lora:xxx:1.0\> is the preferred description.
+With [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) in place, you can use LoRA's input assistant.
+This makes writing easier.
+Lora Block Weight is also supported.
+Please enter \<lora:xxx:1.0:lbw=SD-ALL\> or \<lora:xxx:1.0:lbw=0,1,R,r,U,u,......\>.
+When using identifiers such as ALL, it is recommended to install ComfyUI-Inspire-Pack, which will detect and use the presets installed with ComfyUI-Inspire-Pack as is.
+If you do not install it, create a resources folder in the ComfyUI_mittimiLoadPreset2 folder, and put lbw-preset.txt in it.
+You can call weights by identifier by stating "SD-ALL:1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1".

+- Negpip
+If you installed [ComfyUI-ppm](https://github.com/pamparamm/ComfyUI-ppm), minus prompt is enabled in “LoadSetParameters node” .
+For detailed instructions on how to use Negpip, please visit the aforementioned website.

 #### SaveImageWithParamText node